- Publications and resources

 Australia implemented the ICAO aviation language proficiency standards on 5 March 2008.The ICAO standards apply to flight crew licence holders.

-The Australian standards are in Schedule 2 of the Civil Aviation Orders (CAO).
+The Australian standards are in Schedule 2 of the Civil Aviation Safety Regulations 1998, Manual of Standards.
 CASA has approved certain Flight Examiners (FEs) to assess both aviation English proficiency (level 6) and GELP.
 Testing centres have been approved to conduct assessments at all levels.

-Student pilots are required to have GELP whereas private, commercial and air transport pilots are required to have aviation English language proficiency.
+Student or Recreational pilots are required to have GELP whereas private, commercial and air transport pilots are required to have a current aviation English Language Proficiency (ELP).
 Aviation English includes standard R/T phraseology and common language relevant to the aeronautical environment.

 How does a student demonstrate English proficiency?